emendezguzman/rationalisation_framework/README.md

 git clone https://github.com/emendezguzman/rationalisation_framework.git
 ```

+### Data Formatting

+The input data for our framework consists of input texts, target labels, and, optionally, human rationales.
+Target labels are encoded as n-dimensional vectors using one-hot-encoding, where *n* is the number of classes.
+As mentioned before, the human rationales are snippets of the input sequence that support labelling decisions at the label level.
+The human rationales are subsequently post-processed and represented in a *n* x *L* matrix format, where *L* is the maximum sequence length associated with the tokenisation applied over the input sequence.
+Each row corresponds to a rationale for a specific label, and it is filled with binary tags that indicate whether the token was selected or not as part of the human explanation.

+For details about the implementation, please refer to **hp_tuning.ipynb**.

 ### Rationalisation Experiments

 The rationalisation experiments were performed with the aid of the [EGG Toolkit](https://github.com/facebookresearch/EGG) library, a Python package that allows researchers to quickly implement multi-agent games with discrete channel communication [[9]](#9).